jamesnolanverran/dmap/readme.md

 ## Performance
 - The library is designed for **ease of use** while maintaining strong performance.
-- Benchmarks against uthash show that **dmap** performs faster and uses less memory in typical use cases.

 ## Hash Collisions
 - The library stores **raw key bytes** for keys of primitive types.
 If an index collision occurs, keys are compared directly.